kettil/carna/docs/commands/git.md

 ## The `git commit` task

-Checks the files in staged with prettier and eslint.
+Checks the files in staged with type, prettier and eslint.

 ### Exit codes